 What startups have been founded by former Google employees?
 We take a look at the phenomenon of the ex-Google employee turned entrepreneur.

-It's no surprise that many former Google employees are starting new businesses.
+It's no surprise that many former Google employees have started new businesses.

-Even though Google hasn't been around too long and they have low turnover rates, you'd think there has to be an itch within the genetic material of most Google employees that makes them want to make their own scratch on history and not just be along for Sergei and Larry's ride.
+Even when Google hadn't been around too long and they had low employee turnover rates, there was an itch within the genetic material of many talented Google employees that made them want to make their own scratch on history and not just be along for Sergei and Larry's ride.

 Why Former Google Employees Make for Great Entrepreneurs